August 2, 2008 Kelly was stationed in Grafenwoehr, Germany as an

 then transferred to Walter Reed Medical Center, Maryland for additional

 treatment due to his condition.
-Three days later he was transferred to the
+Three days later, despite his condition, he was transferred to the

 brig at Quantico and three days afterward transferred to the Leavenworth